microsoft/AcademicContent/Workshop/3. Storage/Azure Storage and Cognitive Services HOL (Node).md

 	> This is the code that executes in Node.js on the server.
 Points of interest include the *saveImageToAzure* function, which saves an uploaded image in blob storage using APIs in the Azure Storage Client Library for Node.js, the *createThumbnailFromImage* function, which uses the Computer Vision API to generate an image thumbnail, and the *analyzeImage* function, which uses the Computer Vision API to generate a caption and a list of keywords describing the image.
 Another function you might care to inspect is *saveAnalysisResults*, which writes the caption and keywords to blob metadata.
 Finally, take a moment to examine the *listBlobsMiddleware* function, which enumerates the photos uploaded to the site by enumerating the blobs in the "photos" container.

+1. Replace *vision_api_endpoint* on line 8 with the Computer Vision API endpoint that you saved in Exercise 3, Step 4.

 1. Place the mouse cursor over "INTELLIPIX" in Visual Studio Code's Explorer window and click the **New Folder** button that appears.
 Name the new folder "src" (without quotation marks).

     ![Adding a folder](Images/node-add-folder.png)

     _Adding a folder_

-1. Add a file named **index.html** to the "src" folder and insert the following statements:
+1. Right-click (on a Mac, Command-click) the "src" folder and use the **New File** command to add a file named **index.html** to the "src" folder.
+Then insert the following statements into **index.html**:

 	```html
 	<!DOCTYPE html>